 Information Security Analyst

 A bootcamp’s IT training can help you gain the skills you need to work as an information security analyst.
 These professionals oversee an organization’s network security.
 To do this, they monitor security breaches, create and implement security standards, and recommend improvements.
 With the hands-on experience you gain from an online cyber security or IT training bootcamp, you’ll excel in this role.

 If you graduate from a UX design bootcamp, you will have all of the key skills to work in the field.
 This isn’t the most technical role to get after a coding bootcamp, but having some programming skills is still important.
 UX designers are tasked with ensuring that webpages and other products and services are user-friendly.
 They are key in the design, testing, and implementation phases of websites.

-Many online coding bootcamps offer data science and data analytics training for students.
+Many online coding bootcamps offer data science and data analytics training for students, such as devCodeCamp and CareerFoundry.
 In this profession, you will compile, organize, and analyze data in order to help organizations make key business decisions.
 In addition to a solid understanding of statistics, you will also need to master programming languages, like SQL, that are used for managing databases to fulfill this role.

 Are Online Coding Bootcamps Right for Me?

 Before enrolling in an online coding bootcamp, you may be asking yourself if starting a career in tech is the right path for you.
 Unfortunately, there is no black-and-white answer.
 It all depends on your educational needs, your flexibility, and your learning style.

 If you are someone who learns better face-to-face and in a traditional classroom environment, then an online coding bootcamp may not be the best option for you.
 However, if you are a self-starter and are able to ignore distractions, then an online coding bootcamp may be perfect for you.